phpro/grumphp/README.md

 - npm test tests
 - ...

-New features or bugfixes can be logged at the [https://github.com/phpro/grumphp/issues](issues list).
+New features or bugfixes can be logged at the [issue tracker](https://github.com/phpro/grumphp/issues).
 Want to help out?
 Feel free to contact us!

 # Execution

 GrumPHP will be triggered with GIT hooks.
-[However, you can execute the trigger at the command line](doc/execution.md)
+However, you can [execute the trigger on the command line](doc/execution.md).

 # Compatibility